Your Nervous System is Stuck In Survival Mode?

 And a nervous system that never feels safe never slows down.

-Even when you're outwardly functioning, your body is in a state of high-alert, low-grade panic — all the time.
-That’s what keeps you stuck.
+So, even when you're outwardly functioning and performing calm, your body is in a state of high-alert, low-grade panic... all the time and that’s what keeps you stuck.

 Here’s The Shift You Need:

-You heal when your nervous system learns it doesn’t need to fight or flee, because there’s no danger anymore.
+You heal when your nervous system learns its safe to feel, because there’s no danger in feelings.

-When you stop treating panic like a threat, your body stops needing to power through it.
+When you stop believing that panic is a dangerous thing that must be hidden, or something unacceptable, then your body stops needing to ignore and power through it.

 Not just for a moment, but over and over, until safety becomes the new default.